Weldhappy/Weldhappy/README.md

 Building and deploying a DApp on the Ethereum blockchain requires a good understanding of blockchain concepts and programming principles.
 If you are not familiar with these technologies, it may be challenging to use Weld effectively.

 Where can I find more information about Weld?
-You can find more information at 🛢️https://diesel.rs
+Fuel your information curiosity at 🛢️https://diesel.rs

 The Open secret?
 We all need help to get out of here.
 Be brave, Little Mouse. :) Enjoy [Muse] Look to see beyond your whiskers. ⚙️ https://foundation.rust-lang.org